A billiard table close to an ellipse is deformationally spectrally rigid among dihedrally symmetric domains: Isospectral deformations with dihedral symmetry

-\begin{proof}[Sketch of proof] Using Sard's theorem, one can show that the set $\mathscr L(\Omega_{\tau})$ is a set of zero measure, and hence minimizing periodic orbits of $\Omega_{\tau}$ must have there perimeter constant.
-Hence $\beta_{\tau}(\omega)$ is constant in $\tau$ for any rational rotation number $\omega$ which implies the result.
-We refer to \cite{FKS} or to \cite[Corollary 3.2.3]{Siburg} for more details. \end{proof}
+The idea of the proof relies on Sard's Lemma, from which it follows that the set $\mathscr L(\Omega_{\tau})$ is a set of zero measure, and hence minimizing periodic orbits of $\Omega_{\tau}$ must have their perimeter constant.
+Hence $\beta_{\tau}(\omega)$ is constant in $\tau$ for any rational rotation number $\omega$.
+Complete proofs for domains with $\mathscr C^{\infty}$-smooth boundary can be found in \cite[Theorem 2.12]{FKS} and in \cite[Corollary 3.2.3]{Siburg}.
+Below we describe how to adapt the proof to domains with $\mathscr C^3$-smooth boundary.

+\begin{proof} Sard's Lemma states that the set of critical values of a $\mathscr C^r$ real-valued function on a $d$-dimensional manifold has measure zero provided that $r \geq d$.
+We need to apply Sard's Lemma to the functionals $\mathcal{L}_q$ describing the lengths of polygons with $q$ sides, $q\geq 3$.
+Hence, there is no problem when $r = \infty$, being these functionals $\mathscr C ^\infty$.
+However, if $r < \infty$, one should apply Sard's lemma in a more ingeneous way.
+For any $q$, let $\Theta_q$ be the map that sends $(s_0, s_1)$ to the $q$-tuple $(s_0, s_1, \cdots, s_{q-1})$ obtained by collecting the next $q - 2$ collision points of the billiard trajectory passing through the initial pair $(s_0, s_1)$.
+Notice that the map $\Theta_q$ is as smooth as the billiard map, hence it is $\mathscr C^{r-1}$.
+One then considers

+and observe that the set of critical values of $\mathcal{L}_q$ is the same as the set of critical values of $\mathcal{L}^*_q$; the latter is a real-valued $\mathscr C^{r-1}$ function of a 2-dimensional manifold; hence the result follows provided that $r \geq 3$. \end{proof}